 This setting enables or disables flow control for the port when the port's Speed is set to Auto.
 The final result will be determined by the Auto process between the Moxa switch and connected devices.
+Flow control should be enabled on both the ingress and egress ports of the Moxa switch as well as being enabled between both ends of the Moxa switch and the connected devices.

-Setting Description Factory Default

-Enable Enables flow control for this port when the port's Speed is set
+Setting Description Factory Default IFnanie Enables flow control for this port when the port's Speed is set to Auto.
+Disabled Disable Disables flow control for this port when the port's Speed is set to Auto.

-to Auto.
 Disabled

-Disable Disables flow control for this port when the port's Speed is set Disableu

-to Auto.

-Setting Description Factory Default Auto Allows the port to auto-detect the port type of the connected Ethernet device and change the port type accordingly.
+Setting Description Factory Default Auto Allows the port to auto-detect the port type of the connected Auto Ethernet device and change the port type accordingly.
 Auto MDI Choose MDI or MDIX if the connected Ethernet device has Auto MDIX trouble auto-negotiating for port type.